CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 The importance of dictation
 Begin to dictate not later than at Lesson 3, and make your dictation applicable to your lesson.
 In transcribing make a judicious use of the context.

+# Next Steps

+Use Swem's ```link``` to increase vocabulary and build speed.
+For the theory review portion of each session, first re-read the Manual and Supplement sections of this book, then read Teaching - Part 2.

+Use dictation material from modern systems, which provide a thorough review of common English patterns.

+Use dictation material from work, or your journal, or other places you want to use shorthand.